All Episodes

 Doesn't totally surprise me, but he chooses to be outspoken.

-What I found about people like Rush Limbaugh and others who are very much identified with uh hardened positions on either the right or the left is they thrive on that.
+What I found about people like Rush Limbaugh and others who are very much identified with hardened positions on either the right or the left is they thrive on that.

-That doesn't that doesn't bother them to be booed.
+That doesn't bother them to be booed.

-They expect it in some way.
+They expect it in some ways.

 Yeah, but I wasn't booed.